linz7201/aef-gala-website/README.md

 # Alhambra Educational Foundation (AEF) Gala Website
 **FBLA Website Design 2023-2024 - Mark Keppel High School**

+***This website includes accurate information regarding the mission of AEF and serves only as a redesign, focusing on donations and AEF's Gala.
+This website is NOT an official site.
+Please do not use real information when submitting forms.***
 ## Preview Website
 Copy & Paste this link into a new tab in your browser: `https://linz7201.github.io/aef-gala-website/website/gala.html`